back again

 and now she’s awake

-I swam through the darkness, always upward, eyes open
+I swam through the darkness, always upward, my eyes open,

-We both know the joy of my kicks and wriggles,
+We both knew the joy of my kicks and wriggles,

-I touch his face, his rough beard, my chubby fingers go
+I touched his face; his rough beard and my chubby fingers met

-The wind sings the song it sings of having and holding,
+the wind sang the song it sings: of having and holding,

 what i saw this morning at 4:30 am as I was leaving Santa Fe